anthonyrisinger/cga/README.md

 *The algebra of incidence provides powerful tools for geometric computation.
 Like any engineering choice, success comes from understanding when these tools offer the best solution for your specific needs.
 Next, we apply these principles to the unified treatment of computer graphics and vision, where the boundaries between synthesis and analysis dissolve under geometric algebra's unifying lens.*

-## Act III: Computational Practice
+## Part III: Computational Practice

 The mathematics stands complete.
 Through seven chapters, we've built the theoretical edifice—from the discovery of reflection as the fundamental operation, through the emergence of the geometric product, to the conformal model where translations join rotations as multiplicative transformations.
 We've unified the representation of points, lines, planes, circles, and spheres.
 We've shown how every transformation follows the same versor mechanism.
 We've discovered that intersection is universal through the meet operation.